stdarg/sprintf.js/README.md

 Note
 ====

-This code no longer uses JavaScript Regular Expressions, so I would not use it in anything that is called a massively in short period of time.
+Though this code no longer uses JavaScript Regular Expressions, I would still not use it in anything that is called a massively in short period of time.
 It's a lot of work to pretty-print some data.

 License
 =======

-This code is licensed under the [`MIT License`](http://www.opensource.org/licenses/mit-license.html "Link to the MIT License").
+This code is under the [`MIT License`](http://www.opensource.org/licenses/mit-license.html "Link to the MIT License").